ThaiLe1220/chillyBilly-backend/tts_api/TTS_README.md

 - The `lang` parameter supports `"en"` for English and `"vi"` for Vietnamese.
 - The server processes requests sequentially, so users may experience longer wait times if multiple requests are made simultaneously.
 - Use the delete endpoint to remove audio files that are no longer needed.
+- The server uses a queue mechanism to process requests, which allows for parallel processing of multiple requests.

 For further questions or issues, please contact the repository owner or maintainer.